phyunsj/dweet.io-node-red/README.md

 </p>

 - function node + http request node.
 No `node-red-node-dweetio` dependency.
-- `msg.url='https://dweet.io:443/dweet/for/thermostat';` from dweet.io/play
+- `msg.url='https://dweet.io:443/dweet/for/thermostat';` to create a deweet for a thing.
-- `msg.url='https://dweet.io:443/get/latest/dweet/for/thermostat';` from dweet.io/play
+- `msg.url='https://dweet.io:443/get/latest/dweet/for/thermostat';` to read the latest dweet for a thing.

+## ecolect + dweet.io

+Update [ecolect example](https://github.com/phyunsj/node-red-contrib-ecolect-example) with dweet.io.

 ## Related Posts